 - Con: for woofer use on the bridged output, an external passive crossover is needed – these are often large, heavy, and expensive for low-frequency speakers like subwoofers

-Bridging your amp should be a fun, easy, and enjoyable way to get more power for your money and a great way to get more enjoyment out of whatever car audio system you have.
-Using the same method you can also add a 2nd or 3rd amplifier and bridge them as well for even more flexibility and power!
+Bridging your amp should be a fun, easy, and enjoyable way to get more power for your money.
+It’s a nice way to get system flexibility as well.

 If you still have any questions or suggestions about the things you’d like to see covered please let me know and I’ll be happy to help.